Requirements for incoming students

 Undergraduate and Graduate Students

-All incoming students (including transfer students) must complete two requirements for the Wellness Center leading up to the fall semester.
+All incoming students (including transfer students) must complete two requirements for the Wellness Center leading up to the spring semester.

 1. Submit proof of immunization:

 Proof of immunity is an Illinois state requirement.
-All Loyola students enrolled in seven or more credit hours (even if the student is living out of state) must complete the two-step process to verify proof of immunity.
+All Loyola students enrolled in seven or more credit hours must complete the two-step process to verify proof of immunity.
 Incomplete immunization information will block access to registering or changing classes.
 All students must submit immunization requirements into LOCUS and submit supporting documents to the Wellness Center before the 10th day of the term.
 Failure to provide timely information will result in a $50 non-compliance fee, that may be applied to your account.
 The non-compliance fee is non-refundable, and will not be removed even after immunization information is completed.
 Students living in University-owned housing will not be permitted to move in until the two-step process is complete.

 *Please note, immunization requirements must be submitted, even if non-compliance fee was applied, in order to register for class or make a change to your registration.